shcaba/Sebastes_melanops_OR/Document/_main.knit.md

 ## Scientific Uncertainty{-}

-The model-estimated uncertainty around the 2023 spawning biomass was $\sigma$ = 0.03 and the uncertainty around the OFL was $\sigma$ = 0.01.
+The model-estimated uncertainty around the 2023 spawning output was $\sigma$ = 0.03 and the uncertainty around the OFL was $\sigma$ = 0.01.
 This is clearly an underestimate of overall uncertainty because of the necessity to fix some life history parameters such as natural mortality and steepness, as well as a lack of explicit incorporation of model structural uncertainty.
 The alternative states of nature used to bracket uncertainty in the decision table assist with encapsulating model structure uncertainty.

 ## Harvest Projections and Decision Table{-}